MerginMaps/docs/src/layer/form-layout/index.md

 ![QGIS form control visibility by expression](./qgis_forms_layout_visibility.jpg "QGIS form control visibility by expression")

 ## Display instructions in the form using Text and HTML widget
-Sometimes, you may want to include instructions or tips for surveyors in your forms. <QGIS text="QGIS" /> offers Text and HTML widgets that can be used for this purpose.
+Sometimes, you may want to include instructions or tips for surveyors in your forms. <QGIS link="" text="QGIS" /> offers Text and HTML widgets that can be used for this purpose.
 Your text instructions can include [expressions and field values](#using-expressions-in-text-and-html-widgets) as well.
 The HTML widget supports various [HTML tags](https://doc.qt.io/qt-6/richtext-html-subset.html#supported-tags), so it can be also used, for instance, to display [online images](#using-html-widget-to-display-online-images-and-other-online-resources).

 These widgets can be found in **Available Widgets** in the **Other Widgets** section when using the [Drag and Drop Designer](#qgis-drag-and-drop-designer).
 ![QGIS HTML and Text Widget](./qgis-form-html-text-widget.jpg "QGIS HTML and Text Widget")